 COGNISANT

 I sell; you sell; he/she/it sells; we sell; you sell; they sell.
-Whether we realise or not, we all willingly buy and sell.
-We sell our services, we sell our products, we sell our time, we sell pieces of our minds and we buy.
-We buy services and products, we buy other persons' time or advice, we buy promises, we buy everything that was, is and will be physically or virtually created in this wonderful world and even beyond it so that some of us go so far as to be willing to buy few acres on the Moon with a very nice view of the Apollo 11 landing site.
+Whether we realise it or not, we all willingly buy and sell.
+We sell our services, we sell our products, we sell our time, we sell pieces of our minds, and we buy.
+We buy services and products, we buy other people's time or advice, we buy promises, we buy everything that was, is, and will be physically or virtually created in this wonderful world and even beyond it, so that some of us go so far as to be willing to buy a few acres on the Moon with a very nice view of the Apollo 11 landing site.

 In a society where everybody sells and buys, in a world as competitive as the one we live in, it is of course understandable that companies are continually searching for new ways to expand and increase their presence and thus their revenue.
 Therefore, companies and brands need to be looking for creative opportunities to communicate and advertise their services and/or products, or to present the differences between the services and/or products being advertised and those of competing companies.